↑

 Set up a budget for separate categories based on your goal above.

-For example, if your goal is financial giving, then you may want to spend more on charity donations and less on events or activities.
+For example, if your goal is financial giving, you may want to spend more on charity donations and less on events or activities.

 It’s surprising to see how much money goes into Christmas & holiday spending.
 If you want to get more detailed on your budget, Christmas and holiday season categories may include: